esheldon/reredux/config/README.txt

       I wonder if this means the stamps are too small

 - v16small
+    - ARGH, turns out fixing size wasn't working , but in egret
     - same as v15small but 48x48 stamps for all objects

     - mcal-v16small01